 Visiting Belize in November also marks the start of the high season.
 This means if you come early enough, you’ll notice the gradual change of the industry leaving shoulder season behind.
 This is an optimal time to grab those last-minute pre-high season deals, like hotel discounts, special tour offers, and crowd-free attractions.

-During this time, restaurants and tour operators begin to open their shutters in anticipation of the many visitors traveling for winter.
-Coming in November allows you to beat the masses just so, while still enjoying the newly opened or renovated award-winning resorts and sites.
+During a visit to Belize in November, restaurants and tour operators begin to open their shutters in anticipation of the many visitors traveling for winter.
+Not to mention, coming in November allows you to beat the masses just so, while still enjoying the newly opened or renovated award-winning resorts and sites.